matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 Successfully compiled 1 Solidity file
 ✨  Done in 1.09s.
 ```

-The `artifacts-zk` and `cache-zk` folders will be created in the root directory (instead of the regular Hardhat's `artifacts` and `cache`).
+The `artifacts-zk` and `cache-zk` folders appear in the root directory (instead of the regular Hardhat's `artifacts` and `cache`).
 These folders contain the compilation artifacts (including contract's ABIs) and compiler cache files.

 ::: tip